brucou/movie-search-app/article/article.md

  piece of state used by any transitions involved in the other features.

 In both cases, we are able to fairly quickly identify the part of the machine impacted by the changes and implement the modification of the behaviour.
-How would you do the other ones?
+How would you implement the other features?

 ### Document clearly and economically the interface behaviour
-Arguably the state machine for promise we visualized earlier is a useful support to explain promise behaviour to a profane crows.
+Arguably the state machine for promise we visualized earlier is a useful support to explain promise behaviour to a profane crowd.
 State machines can be visualized in different ways, emphasizing on different pieces of information.
 To discuss with designers, it is possible to focus the visualization on the control states and transitions.
 To discuss with developers, it may be preferred to include technical details such as internal state updates, and other relevant notes.
 For quality assurance